microsoft/autogen/dotnet/website/articles/getting-start.md

 You can find more examples under the [sample project](https://github.com/microsoft/autogen/tree/dotnet/dotnet/sample/AutoGen.BasicSamples).

 ### Report a bug or request a feature
-You can report a bug or request a feature by creating a new issue in the [github issue](https://github.com/microsoft/autogen/issues) and specifying label the label "donet"
+You can report a bug or request a feature by creating a new issue in the [github issue](https://github.com/microsoft/autogen/issues) and specifying label the label `dotnet`.